American Indian boarding schools: Implications of assimilation

 Intimidation and fear were very much present in our daily lives.
 For instance, we would cower from the abusive disciplinary practices of some superiors, such as the one who yanked my cousin's ear hard enough to tear it.
 After a nine-year-old girl was raped in her dormitory bed during the night, we girls would be so scared that we would jump into each other's bed as soon as the lights went out.
 The sustained terror in our hearts further tested our endurance, as it was better to suffer with a full bladder and be safe than to walk through the dark, seemingly endless hallway to the bathroom.
 When we were older, we girls anguished each time we entered the classroom of a certain male teacher who stalked and molested girls.

 Girls and young women taken from their families and placed into boarding schools, such as the Hampton Normal and Agricultural Institute, were urged to accomplish the U.S. federal government's vision of "educating Indian girls in the hope that women trained as good housewives would help their mates assimilate" into U.S. mainstream culture.

 Historian Brenda Child asserts that boarding schools cultivated pan-Indianism and made possible cross-tribal coalitions that helped many different tribes collaborate in the later 20th century.
 She argues:

 People formerly separated by language, culture, and geography lived and worked together in residential schools.
 Students formed close bonds and enjoyed a rich cross-cultural change.
 Graduates of government schools often married former classmates, found employment in the Indian Service, migrated to urban areas, returned to their reservations and entered tribal politics.
-Countless new alliances, both personal and political, were forged in government boarding schools.
+Countless new alliances, both personal and political, were forged in government boarding schools.It is important to clarify that the schools themselves did not serve as the place where revolutionary movements among Native Americans was born, but rather served as a means for people across tribes to unite against an invading power.
+According to an interview with a former attendee, his experience helped him with regard to "...getting along with different kinds of people, since we come from different tribes."
+This is an important distinction to make, since emphasizing how these schools served to erase Native culture rather than assimilating it into one culture or combining it with that of the settlers directly connects to how the emergence of Pan-Indianism came as a response to widespread opression of Native Americans.